ldynia/archcolider/1.ProblemBackground/BusinessDrivers.md

 ## 8. Maximizing guarantee of a meal picking up by a user

 1. Users can use a registered card(s) to authorize the pickup process.
 2. Pregenerated codes for pickup allows impersonated meal collecting.
-(ARD 002)
+(ADR 002)